-Through the University’s core-curriculum and over 25 majors, minors, and interdisciplinary- studies programs, the nine Humanities Departments at Loyola offer you the chance to continue to read, write, speak, ponder, and act with passion and purpose in order to discover who you are in relationship to others of the past and present so that you are prepared to contribute to the important discussions of the future—to be an informed, thoughtful, empathetic member of your profession and community.
-Our faculty are known not only for their award-winning research, writing, and artistic achievements, but for their commitment to undergraduate teaching and to service on campus and in the Baltimore community.
+Through the University’s core-curriculum and over 25 majors, minors, and interdisciplinary- studies programs, the nine Humanities Departments at Loyola offer you the chance to continue to read, write, speak, ponder, and act with passion and purpose in order to discover who you are in relationship to others of the past and present.
+By engaging with the Humanities, you will be prepared to contribute to the important discussions of the future—to be an informed, thoughtful, empathetic member of your profession and community.
+Our faculty—who are known not only for their award-winning research, writing, and artistic achievements, but for their commitment to undergraduate teaching and to service on campus and in the Baltimore community—are eager to guide you through your undergraduate education and into the exciting worlds awaiting you in the humanities.

 As national surveys of business and government leaders continue to show, employers want much more than evidence of a college degree; they want critical and creative thinkers who can communicate clearly and effectively with others to help solve the complex problems of our time.
 That is to say, they are seeking people with the very aptitudes and abilities nurtured in Humanities classrooms.